 You Might be Able to Keep the Same Employer

-Just because you are moving to a new country, that doesn’t mean that you have to give up your current job.
-More companies than ever before are allowing their employees to work from home and even encouraging them to do so.
+Just because you are moving to a new country doesn’t mean you have to give up your current job.
+More companies are allowing their employees to work from home and encouraging them to do so.
 Even though you leave the country, your employer may still want you to work for them.

 Consider Daycare for Your Child

 Will you be able to work well with your kid at home with you?
 If your child is not in school, you may be wondering what to do with him or her.
 While taking care of your own child may be your preference, that might not be realistic.
 You should at least look into child care for your workday to give yourself more time and focus on work.